qmk/qmk_configurator/assets/js/development.md

   Server running... press ctrl-c to stop.
  ```

 On OSX, it will open a browser pointing to localhost port 4000.
 If it does not, open up a browser and paste http://127.0.0.1:4000 into the search bar.

 You are now able to do development.

 You will have to reload between changes as `jekyll` in it's default configuration doesn't support live reloading.
 If someone wants to contribute that please do.

-## Development using gh-pages

-TBD